Baie du Mont St Michel

 The Grande-Rue leads to the abbey and is lined with attractive medieval houses.

 You will therefore discover the Maison de la Sirène (Mermaid), Maison de l’Artichaut (artichoke) and Maison de la Truie qui File (Sow).

 Farther up the lane, you’ll come across the Logis St-Etienne or Logis Tiphaine.

 Bertrand du Guesclin built this house for his wife Tiphaine Raguenel in 1365.

-9- The apse of the Eglise St-Pierre, the parish church, spans the lane.
+The apse of the Eglise St-Pierre, the village parish church, amazingly spans the lane.

-The church was built in the 11th century, but was considerably altered over the centuries.
+Built in the 11th century, the little church was considerably altered over the centuries.

 Mont St Michel and St. Michael Mount

-The foundation of Mont St Michel has always been compared to St Michael’s Mount Abbey’s, off the coast of Cornwall in England.
+The foundation of Mont St Michel has always been compared to that of St Michael’s Mount Abbey, off the coast of Cornwall in England.

 According to the tradition, St. Michael Mount was built on a small rocky islet, where the Archangel Michael appeared.